 Everywhere you turn you find someone telling everyone to stay clear of the Registry.
 While I agree with this to an extent, I have come to realize that a lot of what we do involves the Registry whether we know it or not.
 If you’re looking to customize your Windows Operating System at some point, you are going to have to deal with the Registry.
-If you are a novice, you may want to read this post on Windows Registry Basics – but do remember that this post is basically meant for advanced users, and one must always backup the Registry before touching it.
+If you are a novice, you may want to read this post on Windows Registry Basics – but do remember that this post is meant for advanced users, and one must always back up the Registry before touching it.

 Windows Registry Editor Tutorial, Tips & Features